-- When the human rights bodies of the Ministry of Justice recognize cases of suspected trafficking in persons through human rights counseling, they commence investigations on these cases by treating them as human rights violation cases, and work together with the relevant organizations to provide an appropriate response. - Although every year, the Immigration Services Agency held "Committee on measures to prevent and detect crimes violating the Immigration Control Act," in FY2021, it was replaced by information sharing due to the pandemic of COVID-19 to share information on the current state of crimes relating to trafficking in persons and measures against such crimes with relevant organizations such as the National Police Agency, the Public Prosecutors Office, the Ministry of Foreign Affairs, the Japan Coast Guard, and the Ministry of Health, Labour and Welfare. - O The Ministry of Foreign Affairs provides travel document issuance information to the Immigration Services Agency for immigration control of Japanese citizens at airports and ports in Japan.

-iii) Cooperation with NGOs, IOM, etc.
+- O When the human rights bodies of the Ministry of Justice recognize cases of suspected trafficking in persons through human rights counseling, they commence investigations on these cases by treating them as human rights violation cases, and work together with the relevant organizations to provide an appropriate response. - O Every year, the Immigration Services Agency holds "Committee on measures to prevent and detect crimes violating the Immigration Control Act," to share information on the current state of crimes relating to trafficking in persons and measures against such crimes with relevant organizations such as the National Police Agency, the Public Prosecutors Office, the Ministry of Foreign Affairs, the Japan Coast Guard, and the Ministry of Health, Labour and Welfare. - O The Ministry of Foreign Affairs provides travel document issuance information to the Immigration iii) Cooperation with NGOs, IOM, etc.